 We nurture a rich intellectual community characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.

 One of the strongest connections between disciplinary expertise and student experience occurs when faculty mentor students in the process of scholarly inquiry….Scholar-mentor activities combine traditional teaching, experiential education, and professional expertise to mold graduates ready to take their place as working members of their professions or to continue their academic training in graduate or professional school.”

-If you are interested in getting sample syllabus for your 499 or 498 student, then we suggest that you ask a faculty member in your department who has mentored students in the past.
+If you are interested in getting sample syllabi for your 499 or 498 student, then we suggest that you ask a faculty member in your department who has mentored students in the past.

 The following links provide information that support mentors of undergraduate research:

 Also check out this page (click here) with a listing of Elon’s Ward Family Excellence in Mentoring Award winners, many of whom are highly engaged UR mentors.

 Mentor Development Grants provide support for faculty to pursue opportunities to deepen their ability to mentor undergraduate research (capped at $1,000).
 We also offer Mentor Travel Grants (capped at $500).

 For information on 499 mentoring, please see the 499 page by clicking here and scroll to the bottom for details.